 Human Trafficking versus Sex Work

-Under decriminalisation existing anti-trafficking laws remain.
+Under decriminalisation, existing anti-trafficking laws remain in place.
 Human trafficking occurs in many industries besides the sex industry.
-Powerful anti-trafficking laws protect sex workers along with workers in other industries where trafficking may occur.
+Powerful anti-trafficking laws protect sex workers, along with workers in other industries where trafficking may occur.

 - Because some aspects of consensual adult sex work remain criminalised, sex workers are often reluctant to report crimes committed against them to the police.

 - Victoria’s existing laws make it more difficult for health authorities to reach sex workers, creating an additional barrier to reducing HIV and other STI’s.⁵

 - While sex workers are required by law to pay tax, elements of their working lives remain criminalised.

 - Victoria’s sex work laws are overly complicated, outdated and have not been reviewed in over 30 years.
 This complexity makes compliance with and enforcement of the laws confusing and costly.⁶

 - Sex workers have embraced the development of technology, using the internet and smartphones in the course of their work.
 In light of this, Victoria’s sex work laws, which date from 1994, have become outdated.[see more]

 Q: What about STI rates amongst sex workers?